Hanbury

 N1 7DU

-Although this pub is not a listed building, it is on the Campaign for Real Ale’s (CAMRA) Local Inventory with an interior of local historic interest, and the description is as follows: "A chaste Neo-Georgian brick pub rebuilt in 1937 by architect S.J.
+Although this pub is neither a statutorily nor locally listed building, it is recognised by the Campaign for Real Ale (CAMRA) as having a pub interior of local historic interest and the description is as follows: “A chaste Neo-Georgian brick pub rebuilt in 1937 by architect S.J.
 Funnell for Charringtons.
 All the internal divisions have been removed but the original three-part layout can still easily be picked out.
 The left-hand door on the Mary Street side used to lead to an off-sales.
 Inside there is a good array of two-thirds-height panelling.
-The counters are original, as is the bar-back in the right-hand area, still with its Charringtons’ lettering.
-The left-hand counter is strange in that it is brought forward yet this seems to have been the original arrangement: the bar back behind has gone in favour of a pizza oven."
+The counters are original, as is the bar-back in the right-hand area, still with its Charrington’s lettering.
+The left-hand counter is strange in that it is brought forward yet this seems to have been the original arrangement: the bar back behind has gone in favour of a kitchen area.”

 The WhatPub link is here: WhatPub/Hanbury